 Do I need an affordability assessment for each new loan?

 Yes – if you decide to take out more than one loan with us, an affordability check will be carried out each time.
 Circumstances can change very quickly, so even if we’ve gotten to know you we still want to make sure that we are providing you with a loan which suits your individual needs.

-When your agent comes to complete your affordability assessment, they will need to see some ID, like a passport or driver’s license, as well as evidence of your income and outgoings so they can make sure the loan is right for you.
-Your agent will attempt to verify your stated income with a credit reference agency, but if this is not possible, you will need to provide supporting documents.
+When your agent comes to complete your affordability assessment, they may need to see some ID, like a passport or driver’s license, as well as evidence of your income and outgoings so they can make sure the loan is right for you.
+Your agent will attempt to verify your stated income with a credit reference agency, but if this is not possible, you will need to provide supporting documents in person.
 The list of documents you can use as evidence of income and outgoings can be found here.